Roman-Octavian/Daycare-Centre-Administrative-System/README.md

 The application turned out quite well, but there are some issues and edge scenarios that have not been fixed yet.
 Moreover, making programs fully responsive with JavaFX is a very time-consuming task, meaning that the UI has been hardcoded to look good for a specific screen size, and going above or below that will result in the GUI not looking as intended.
 The aforementioned does not hinder usage, but it does have a significant aestethic impact.

-As a picture speaks more than a thousand words, here are some pictures of the GUI:
+As "a picture speaks more than a thousand words", here are some images of the GUI:

 ![Authentication View](src/main/resources/com/main/daycare_administrative_system/assets/Authentication.png)